 In another inspired choice, the ensemble is dressed in modern clothes from costume designer Brandon Kleiman.
 It is in stark contrast to Viola’s beautiful era-specific clothing, becoming another metaphor, reminding us that while what we are watching is historical, its implications transcend time.

 As Viola Desmond, Halifax actor Deborah Castrilli gives a tremendous performance.
-Virtually on stage for the show’s entire two-hour run time, her portrayal has an understated strength.
+Virtually on stage for the show’s two-hour run time, her portrayal has an understated strength.

 Brandon Kleiman’s wonderfully evocative wooden benches are reminiscent of a church, which figure prominently in Viola’s story.
-The exploding and slightly angled walls touch on the notion of history and mirror back our modern discomfort with what we see on stage.
+The exploding and slightly angled walls touch on the notion of history and mirror our modern discomfort with what we see on stage.

 Projection designer Nick Bottomley provides some witty surtitles.
 And in a particularly resonant moment, the faces and names of Black Canadians of note are projected against Kleiman’s set while the ensemble sings.